taodeng/CDNN-traffic-saliency/README.md

 We will publish the complete codes of this project later.
 Contact the Author: tdeng@swjtu.edu.cn

-There is a Dockerfile that manages requirements for reproducibility purposes.
+There is a Dockerfile that manages requirements for reproducibility purposes, along with requirements.txt file.